Something that doesn't get talked about very often is how you can use your eyes (gaze) when you dance.

 If you are accustomed to dancing in front of a mirror, you might find that you always look at yourself or other dancers out of the corner of your eye.

-This is necessary when you are trying to learn a new step (I do it all the time) but if you do this when you are really dancing you will be disconnected from the movement you are trying to do.
+This is necessary when you are trying to learn a new step but if you do this when you are performing you will be disconnected from the movement you are trying to do.

 At some point you need to let go of that visual validation and feel the movement inside yourself.